Benkol003/Third-Year-Notes/COMP37211 AI and Games/Week 1 & 2 Notes.md

 	1. Must find a path (but not optimal) from start to end node
 	2. For the current node u, we calculate its minimum path distance to the end node as $D(u)+H(u)$ - distance to u + heuristic from u to end node.
 If this is greater than the distance found for the previous best path then we can guarantee that no path through u will be optimal and can discard it to the visited set (don't consider it's neighbours).

-### Generative Adversarial Networks
-***(Note: this is not in the lectures)***

-A *G.A.N.* uses a *generative network* and a *discriminative network* that compete against each other.

-- **Generative Network**: Takes real data as input; Attempts to generate 'false' data and mix it in with the provided data on the output.
-	- The generative network takes random noise as an input; this may be accompanied by some input data (e.g. text prompt) for context in the case of *Conditional generative networks.*
-- **Discriminative Network**: Takes the data provided by the generative network, and attempts to distinguish between what is *real data* and what is *false data*.
-	- Classification error is backpropagated through the network.
-Again it may be a conditional network and take some context data input.

-These two networks compete and penalize against each other as they train simultaneously.
-Ideally the two networks will reach an equilibrium point where they cannot be trained any further.

--**Mode collapse**: An issue in GAN's where it fails to generalize properly.
-E.g. for a MNIST dataset the generative network may only learn to produce zeroes.

-Once trained, the generative network can be sued as generative AI (e.g. generating an image from a text prompt).
-The discriminative network can be used for usual classification tasks.

 ### Game Solving

 **Perfect Play**: A strategy that can guarantee the best possible outcome for a player from a position, irrespective of any moves that the opponent chooses.
 Not necessarily a win, may only e.g. guarantee a draw or a certain score, but guarantee's obtaining that nonetheless.